-Each participant has the right to withdraw from the study at any time.
+Each participant, or their legal representative on the participant's behalf, has the right to withdraw from the study at any time.
+For those that lack capacity, expression of dissent in any form will be taken as an indication they do not wish to be included and they will be withdrawn.
 In addition, the Investigator may discontinue a participant from the study at any time if the Investigator considers it necessary for any reason including: